bkupidura/meact/README.md

 Dashboard maps boards to SVG elements by SVG 'id' tag.
 Tag should be in format 'board-BOARD_ID'.

+#### mappings.js
+Allows to customize dashboard.

+commands_mapping - provide list of available commands for boards

+graphs_mapping - provide list of available graphs

+status_mapping - provide mapping for 'status'

+disabled_elems - list of html elements by ID which should be hidden

 ### Aggregate metric
 In example dir you can find python script which can be used to aggregate data in DB.